The History

 The Technique

-PRP is injected percutaneously (through the skin) either with a needle (for treatments like regenerative musculoskeletal PRP, Hair Restoration or the O-Shot®), or with a microneedle (for treatments like the PRP Vampire Facial®).
+PRP is injected percutaneously (through the skin) either with a needle (for treatments like regenerative musculoskeletal PRP, Hair Restoration or the Woman’s Shot), or with a microneedle (for treatments like the PRP Facial).
 These injections work on a very simple principle: injecting a stimulating solution at sites of pain, weakness, breakdown, or other dysfunction stimulate the body’s own healing mechanism to repair and rebuild injured tissue.
 This repair process leads to a stronger and more supportive structure, whether that be a tendon, ligament, cartilage, collagen fibers of the skin, vaginal tissue or hair follicles!
 The applications of this treatment are wide-ranging, but they all work based on a similar concept.

 The Mechanism